Thunderbolt Ross: Fictional character biography

-Ross grew up in a military environment with both his father and paternal grandfather in the military.
+Born to a prominent military family, with both his father and grandfather having served, Thaddeus Ross was primed to follow in their footsteps.
+He joined the Air Force straight out of high school and climbed the ranks quickly while raising a family.

-Ross is the Air Force general in charge of Bruce Banner's gamma bomb project.
+Holding the rank of lieutenant general, Ross is chosen to oversee Bruce Banner's gamma bomb project.
 His daughter, Betty, takes a liking to the young scientist, deepening Ross' dislike for the "weakling".
 After Banner's transformation into the Hulk, Ross spends years chasing the monster, becoming obsessed enough to commit treason by allying himself with supervillains such as the Leader, MODOK and the Abomination to destroy the Hulk.
 Dismissed from the military, he shows up at Betty and Bruce's wedding with a gun and shoots Rick Jones.
 He is recruited by S.H.I.E.L.D. agent Clay Quartermain to merge with the electric creature Zzzax, a process that gives Ross superpowers but also makes him mentally unstable.
-He is later restored to human form, but retains some residual energy-generating powers.
+He is later restored to human form but retains some residual energy-generating powers.

 Finally, the Nevermind, a mutant who drains people of their life energy, attacks Gamma Base in search of a strong host, in this case the Hulk.
-After witnessing Banner and Rick Jones (who was the Hulk at that time) heroically engaging the mutant, Ross realizes that he has been wrong about the Hulk being a mindless monster.
+After witnessing Banner and Jones (who was the Hulk at that time) heroically engaging the mutant, Ross realizes that he has been wrong about the Hulk being a mindless monster.
 He saves his daughter by allowing the mutant to latch on him and discharging the energy resources he retained from Zzzax.
-Giving his blessing to Bruce and Betty, he dies in his daughter's arms.
+Giving his blessing to Banner and Betty, he dies in his daughter's arms.